Skip to Content

 Death cover

-If you pass away or you’re likely to pass away within 24 months due to a terminal illness—you’ll be able to financially assist your loved ones through a paid benefit.
+If you die or diagnosed as likely to die within 24 months due to a terminal illness—you’ll be able to financially assist your loved ones through a paid benefit.